 ■NOTE: The bulb portion of a headlight is fragile.
 HANDLE WITH CARE.
 When replacing a headlight bulb, do not touch the glass portion of the bulb.
 If the glass is touched, it must be cleaned with a dry cloth before installing.
-Skin oil residue on the bulb wwwillshartenthediteteftherbulb.
+Skin oil residue on the bulb will shorten the life of the bulb.